arcanis/datefuzz/README.md

 ## API

-### $.datefuzz( container )
-Adds a new datefuzz container to the update list.
-When this function is called for the first time, it starts the automatic updates.

-Note that if you want to make it easy, you can just add `$.datefuzz( 'body' )` somewhere and you're done.

 ### $.datefuzz( option, value )
 `option` can be any value among :

 * **debug** (true / false), true means that datefuzz will warn you if you try to fuzzify a non-time element (default false)
 * **interval** (integer), which contains the number of milliseconds between each update (default 1000)
-* **selector**, which specify the Sizzle selector which will be automatically updated in the selected containers (default `.-datefuzz`)
+* **selector**, which specify the Sizzle selector which will be automatically updated in the selected containers (default `.datefuzz`)
 * **table**, which contains a translation table.
 Please see the source file for an example.
 Feel free to open pull requests for adding language tables to the repository
+* **parser**, which is a function called to convert a date string into a javascript Date object.
+The default one is able to parse `YYYY-MM-DD hh:mm:ss` dates (assuming UTC timezone).

+### $.datefuzz( container )
+Adds a new datefuzz container (jQuery/DOM object or selector) to the update list.
+Datefuzz containers are used to fetch the elements needing a reprint.

+When this function is called for the first time, it starts the automatic updates.

+**Note :** if you want to make it easy, you can just add `$.datefuzz( 'body' )` somewhere and you're done.
+**Note :** you don't have to add datefuzz elements themselves to the update list.
+It wouldn't work as expected.

 ### $.datefuzz( )
-Force fuzzification of datefuzz elements (the elements matching `selector` which are in one of the managed containers).
+Force the fuzzification of managed datefuzz elements (the elements matching `selector` which are in one of the managed containers).

 ### $( ... ).datefuzz( )
 Fuzzify the element even if it is not managed.
 However, it will not be automatically updated later (that's what `$.datefuzz` is meant for).